ObamaCare Subsidies

 Subsidies for out-of-pocket costs (if you buy a Silver plan in your state’s online marketplace) Between $13,590- $33,975 Between $27,750- $69,375

 TIP: Want to find out what you can save quickly, check out our Subsidy Calculator.
-You can also check out HSAs (Health Savings Accounts) and Medical Deductions for other ways to save.
+You can also explore HSAs (Health Savings Accounts) and Medical Deductions for other ways to save.

-TIP: Below we feature general information on cost assistance.
+TIP: Below is general information on cost assistance.
 For the most recent cost assistance levels, see our page on cost assistance in 2021.

-Open enrollment is the only time to get covered in private individual and family coverage with cost assistance each year unless you qualify for special enrollment.
-In general, due to the way cost assistance works, 1 in 6 Americans can get a Health Insurance Marketplace plan for $100 or less.
-You may still have options outside of open enrollment.
+Open enrollment is the only time to get covered in private individual and family coverage with cost assistance each year, unless you qualify for special enrollment.
+Due to the way cost assistance works, 1 in 6 Americans can get a Health Insurance Marketplace plan for $100 or less.
+If you missed the deadline, you may still have options.
 Find out what to do if you missed the deadline.

 ObamaCare Cost Assistance Subsidy Facts

-There are three types of cost assistance: Premium Tax Credits to lower your premiums, Cost Sharing Reduction subsidies for lower out-of-pocket costs, and Medicaid and CHIP.
-Let’s take a quick look at some cost assistance subsidy facts before we get to the details.
+There are three types of cost assistance: Premium Tax Credits to lower your premiums, Cost Sharing Reduction subsidies to reduce out-of-pocket costs, and Medicaid and CHIP.
+Let’s take a quick look at some cost assistance subsidy facts before going into the details.

-• Cost assistance subsidies are only available through your state’s health insurance marketplace and are only available during open enrollment (unless you qualify for a special enrollment period).
-The exceptions are Medicaid and CHIP, which can be obtained at any time of year, and Medicare, which has its own enrollment period.
+• Cost assistance subsidies are only available through your state’s health insurance marketplace and are only available during open enrollment , unless you qualify for a special enrollment period.
+The exceptions are Medicaid and CHIP, which can be obtained year round, and Medicare, which has its own enrollment period.

 • Subsidies are based on income.
-In most states, anyone making less than 400% of the Federal Poverty Level (FPL) can get a subsidy in Marketplace plans.
+In most states, anyone making less than 400% of the Federal Poverty Level (FPL) is eligible for a subsidy in Marketplace plans.

-• The Federal Poverty Level adjusts for inflation each year allowing an increasing number of Americans to qualify for more cost assistance.
+• The Federal Poverty Level adjusts for inflation each year, enabling an increasing number of Americans to qualify for more cost assistance.

 • Those making under 400% of the FPL have access to tax credits, those making under 250% FPL are eligible for cost-sharing reduction subsidies on silver plans, and those making under 138% (in states that expanded Medicaid) are eligible for Medicaid.